EccentricOrbit/ecc_curriculum/tutorials/chicago-house.md

 # Step 4: Snare Drums
-* For our kick drums we used a TunePad statement called `playNote`.
-* Every time we type a line of code with `playNote`, it adds a sound to our track.
 * Click the **ADD CELL** button again and select **Drums**.
 * Now you should have two drum cells, one appearing above the other in your project.
 * Name the second cell “Snare Drums” and add this Python code.
-* Try playing this cell while playing the kick drums at the same time.
+* Try playing this cell while also playing the kick drums at the same time.
 In TunePad all cells will *synchronize* together.

 ```python